leerob/next-self-host/README.md

 I've also included a basic cron job which runs every hour to clear the database.
 It calls a Route Handler in the Next.js application.

-You can view the cron logs as follows:
+You can view the cron logs as follows from inside of your `myapp/` (or different chosen name) folder:

 ```bash
 docker-compose logs cron